Belafonte '89

 Belafonte '89 is a live album by Harry Belafonte, released in 1989.
 A truncated version of the album was released in the U.S., featuring only 10 out of 15 tracks.
 The international CD release was also truncated, featuring 13 tracks.
 It was also released in Germany as Stationen in 1990, and 1993.
-The CD release of Stationen from 1990 contains all 15 tracks.
+The LP & CD releases of Stationen from 1990 contain all 15 tracks, with the LP version consisting of 2 LPs.